iomatix/-SCPSL-AudioManagerAPI/AudioManagerAPI/README.md

 - **Header**: Expects a standard WAV header; skips the first 44 bytes during loading.
 - **Recommendation**: Prefix audio keys with your plugin’s namespace (e.g., `myplugin.scream`) to avoid conflicts with other plugins.

+> **Note**: The API has been tested with this configuration, and audio files play correctly.
+Ensure your WAV files adhere to these specifications for compatibility.

 ## Audio Control and Prioritization

 - **Volume**: Set between 0.0 (mute) and 1.0 (full volume) to control loudness (`SetVolume`).